Agnieszka Osiecka: Death and legacy

 The Agnieszka Osiecka Okularnicy Foundation was founded by her daughter shortly after the poet's death.
 The Okularnicy Foundation promotes Osiecka’s work, runs the Poet's Archive, organizes the annual singing competition "Let us Remember Agnieszka Osiecka“, manages the Internet archive and publishes books.

 To honour her creative output and her work at the National Polish Radio, the Music Studio was named after Osiecka in 1997.

 In 2013, the National Bank of Poland (NBP) issued two commemorative coins (2 and 10-zloty denominations) as part of the "History of Polish popular music" series honouring Osiecka.

 In 2020, the Polish public broadcaster Telewizja Polska released an eponymous biographical mini-series chronicling the life and work of Osiecka.
 It was directed by Robert Gliński and Michał Rosa and stars Eliza Rycembel and Magdalena Popławska as the titular character.

+From May 2024, the manuscript of text of song Małgośka from the collection of the National Library of Poland is presented at a permanent exhibition in the Palace of the Commonwealth.